mist64/cbmbus_doc/5 TCBM.md

 ## Naming

 The only computers with a TCBM bus are the Commodore C16, C116 and Plus/4.
-Internally, Commodore called this the TED series, named after the core IC of the system[^1].
-This name can be seen in multiple places in the [TED KERNAL and BASIC sources](https://github.com/mist64/cbmsrc).
+Internally, Commodore called these the TED series, named after the core IC of the system[^1].
+This name can be seen in multiple places in the [TED KERNAL and BASIC sources](https://github.com/mist64/cbmsrc) as well as [internal documentation](https://www.pagetable.com/?p=541).
 Many products around the TED series, like software cartridges, had product codes prefixed with "T".[^2]

-The naming for the new TED bus is not completely consistent:
+The naming for the new peripheral bus of the TED is not completely consistent:

-* The [manual](http://www.zimmers.net/anonftp/pub/cbm/manuals/drives/1551_Disk_Drive_Users_Guide.pdf) and the [schematics](http://www.zimmers.net/anonftp/pub/cbm/schematics/drives/new/1551/251860.gif) of the 1551 disk drive call it **TCBM**.
-The "T" probably stands for "TED", and "CBM" is the common abbreviation of "Commodore Business Machines".
+* Comments in the [KERNAL driver code](https://github.com/mist64/cbmsrc/tree/master/KERNAL_TED_05) call it the **Kennedy** or **KDY** interface – a reference to [the politician](https://en.wikipedia.org/wiki/Ted_Kennedy).
+Some places call it **TEDISK**.
-* Comments in the [KERNAL driver code](https://github.com/mist64/cbmsrc/tree/master/KERNAL_TED_05) call it **TEDISK**.
-Other places call it the "Kennedy" ("KDY") interface, which seems to be a reference to [Ted Kennedy](https://en.wikipedia.org/wiki/Ted_Kennedy).
+* The 1551 power-on message is "CBM DOS 2.6 **TDISK**", which seems a variant of "TEDISK".
-* The 1551 power-on message contains the string **TDISK**.
+* The [users manual](http://www.zimmers.net/anonftp/pub/cbm/manuals/drives/1551_Disk_Drive_Users_Guide.pdf) and the [schematics](http://www.zimmers.net/anonftp/pub/cbm/schematics/drives/new/1551/251860.gif) of the 1551 disk drive call it **TCBM**.
+"CBM" is the common abbreviation of "Commodore Business Machines", and the "T", as always, stands for "TED".

 ## History and Development

 The Commodore PET (1977) was using the industry-standard 8-bit parallel [IEEE-488 bus](https://www.pagetable.com/?p=1023) for disk drives and printers.
-For the VIC-20 (1981), they changed layers 1 and 2 of the protocol stack (electrical and byte transfer) into a cheaper [serial bus](https://www.pagetable.com/?p=1135), which turned out to have severe speed problems[^3].
+For the VIC-20 (1981), Commodore changed layers 1 and 2 of the protocol stack (electrical and byte transfer) into a cheaper [serial bus](https://www.pagetable.com/?p=1135), which turned out to have severe speed problems[^3].

-So for the TED series (1984), Commodore decided to create another variant of the protocol stack, replacing layers 1 and 2 again.
+For the TED series (1984), Commodore decided to create another variant of the protocol stack, replacing layers 1 and 2 again.
 The new bus was supposed to combine the speed of the IEEE-488 bus with the low cost of the serial bus.

 While the switch from parallel IEEE-488 to serial allowed the protocol stack to retain all key properties of the original design, TCBM drops some of these features: